-We are a part of The Multidisciplinary Cancer Research Community within the University of Eastern Finland bringing together the expertise on the molecular mechanisms, genomics and quantitative imaging analysis of cancer with clinical understanding of the diagnostics and treatment, with the goal to bring personalized medicine to the clinic.
-The Multidisciplinary Cancer RC builds a translational cancer research cluster with Kuopio University Hospital, FICAN East, The Biobank of Eastern Finland and Kuopio data lake.
+We are a part of The Multidisciplinary Cancer Research Community within University of Eastern Finland bringing together the expertise on the molecular mechanisms, genomics, and quantitative imaging analysis of cancer with clinical understanding of the diagnostics and treatment, with the goal to bring personalized medicine to the clinic.
+The Multidisciplinary Cancer RC builds a translational cancer research cluster with Kuopio University Hospital, FICAN East, The Biobank of Eastern Finland, and Kuopio data lake.

 We belong to the Steroid Receptor Research Center utilizing state-of-the-art experimental and computational methods to study molecular mechanisms of steroid hormone receptor functions especially in regulation of chromatin, transcription, and treatment resistance relevant for hormone-dependent cancers, such as prostate and breast cancer.

 Our main funding sources are the Finnish Academy, ERA PerMed, the Sigrid Juselius Foundation, Finnish Cancer Organizations, and the Finnish Cancer Institute.